 It seems a waste to squander the bubbles and head on the two beers poured with handpumps, so I start with those.
 The first, Neptune’s Golden Trout, is a bitter that quite frankly is a little too bitter and dry for a palate still adjusting to British ales.
 The second, another bitter labeled XV, is more to my liking—nicely balanced, hoppy without being overly bitter, and of course sessionable.
 I later learn that it took 3rd place in the Best of Britain competition at the Durham Beer Festival two days earlier.
 The “carboy beers” include a pale ale that nicely showcases the fruity fermentation profile of British yeast; a flavorful amber ale that may be the best beer of the flight; a stout with a prominent coffee-forward malt profile; and an ale made with cherries, a departure from the world of traditional English ales, but surprisingly well done.
 If drinking the beer at room temperature with minimal carbonation is really the best way to assess the skills of the brewer, then Hill Island passes the test.
 Though if I’m being honest I think the beers would be even better if all poured from a beer engine at slightly cooler temperatures.

 Every now and again someone walks in, buys a pint or tasting tray, then disappears back outside.
 I seem to be the only one foolish enough to sit inside a dimly lit loft on a sunny day.
-After a few minutes, an older gentleman comes sit down at the bar stool and orders a pint.
-Like me he’s out for a Saturday stroll, but when he comments that his fitness tracker tells him he’s already burned over 2000 calories, I realize he takes his walking more seriously than me.
+After a few minutes, an older gentleman enters, sits down at the bar stool, and orders a pint.
+Like me he’s out for a Saturday stroll, but when he comments that his fitness tracker tells him he’s already burned over 2000 calories, I realize he takes his walking far more seriously than me.
 Given the fact that there are just three of us sitting in an area the size of a large camping tent it’s not too long before I get into the conversation.
-When I tell the man at the bar that I’m from Ohio, he tells me he once spent an afternoon in Cleveland while on business, and recounts seeing a Devo concert many decades ago.
-If people here think of Ohio as the land of Devo, I think I will get a good reception as I travel the country.
+When I tell the man at the bar that I’m from Ohio, he recounts seeing a Devo concert many decades ago.
+If people here think of Ohio as the land of Devo, I should get a good reception as I travel the country.

 I learn that the brewer/owner’s name is Michael Griffin, and Hill Island Brewing is far from a struggling startup, today is a 15th anniversary celebration.
 Michael studied brewing at nearby Sunderland University.
 After graduating he worked for Durham Brewery and a now closed Durham brewpub before opening Hill Island.
 Because the brewery/taproom has no toilets his license only permits him to sell beer directly to the public at special events.
 That’s why what would be called Saturday taproom hours in Ohio is a mini beer festival in Durham.
 He is limited to 30 special events per year, and the next one won’t come around until September 30 when the university students are back in Durham.
 I know I’ll be back for another visit to this quirky Durham institution.